12Starlight/linux/file_system/locate_find.md

 Commands are executed on each item using the `-exec` option.

-The argument to the `-exec` option is the command you ant to execute on each item found by the find command.
+The argument to the `-exec` option is the command you want to execute on each item found by the find command.

 Commands should be written as they would normally, with `{}` used as a placeholder for the results of the `find` command.